 Environmental Permitting (EP) is a scheme in England and Wales, for regulating business activities that could have an impact on the environment and human health.
-AD plant operators must obtain a permit, or an exemption to operate and to spread digestate, and show that you are competent to operate the plant.
+AD plant operators must obtain a permit, or an exemption to operate and to spread digestate, and show that they are competent to operate the plant.

-Exemptions are available for small scale biogas digesters which are classified as non-waste facilities, but you are still required to register with the Environment Agency and provide some technical information, although no charges apply.
+Exemptions are available for small-scale biogas digesters which are classified as non-waste facilities, but you are still required to register with the Environment Agency and provide some technical information, although no charges apply.

 If your activity is not exempt, the next step in rising permit complexity is the need for a Standard Permit.

-These are simplified permits used for plants which fit within a number of pre-defined standard rules, including throughput, output and nature of material being digested and for this fixed charges apply.
+These are simplified permits used for plants which fit within a number of pre-defined standard rules, including throughput, output and nature of the material being digested and for this fixed charges apply.

 If a biogas plant's method of operation doesn't fall within the rules they don't allow the adoption of a Standard Permit.

-The next step-up in complexity, and charges, is a “Bespoke Permit”, (in this instance variable charges apply).
+The next step up in complexity, and charges, is a “Bespoke Permit”, (in this instance variable charges apply).

-This process is more costly and time consuming, but provides greater coverage and flexibility in plant operations.
+This process is more costly and time-consuming but provides greater coverage and flexibility in plant operations.
 Permits may also be required for Spreading Digestate.